Anna210913/Day5_Random-password-generator/README.md

 # Password Generator
 In this day and age, protecting our digital lives is crucial.
-Simple passwords like birthdays, pets’ names, or “1234” just don’t cut it because they’re easy to guess and unsafe.
+Simple passwords like birthdays, pets’ names, or “1234” don’t suffice because they might be easy to guess or unsafe.
 This project taught me how to create a **random password generator** that combines letters, numbers, and symbols to generate strong, unpredictable passwords for better security.

 ## What I learned